noodle71/fast-prop-del/README.md

 ### How do I know if an object is Dictionary or Fast property mode?

-When you use your object as if it was a hash table your object may turn to Dictionary mode.
-For example When you add several properties dinamically or when you delete a property.
+When you use your object as if it was a hash table your object may turn to dictionary mode.
+For example, when you add several properties dinamically or when you delete a property.

 This makes the object have worse performance inside for-in loops.